imjamnotjelly/quick_styles/README.md

 <img src="banner.png">

 <div align="center">
-  <h1>quick_styles</h1>
+  <h1>quick styles</h1>
-  <label>An unbelievably lightweight Python library for effortlessly applying ANSI escape color & style codes to Windows CMD</label>
+  <label>An unbelievably lightweight Python library for effortlessly applying ANSI escape color & style codes to Windows CMD and other ANSI-supported terminals</label>
 </div>
 <br>
 <br>

 ## Description

-Quick_styles enhances the experience of using the current unintuitive ANSI escape code system for text styling in Python.
-With quick_styles, you can easily generate ANSI codes with set parameters, save styles for future use, and implement custom codes for personalized styles.
+Quick Styles enhances the experience of using the current unintuitive ANSI escape code system for text styling in Python.
+With Quick Styles, you can easily generate ANSI codes with set parameters, save styles for future use, and implement custom codes for personalized styles.

 ## Download